Dethada/Password-Recovery-Utility/README.md

 * Add option to choose number of threads to use
 * Add option for output path
 * Improve readability
+* Change default output filename to  'mytab2411.txt'
+* Use thread safe version of crypt (crypt_r)
 * ~~Add multithreading~~
 * ~~Use file command to validate input file is a text file~~
 * ~~if system do not have file command check for txt extension~~